15 Clinical Trial Patient Recruitment Companies (And How to Choose One)

 With 20 years of experience in the space, Acurian has developed predictive enrollment models to inform recruitment decisions.
 The company also uses patient advisory boards and surveys to get feedback on marketing materials.

 Antidote works with more than 270 leading health nonprofits and patient advocates to connect sponsors and research sites with informed, engaged patients interested in clinical trial participation.
-The company's latest offering, Base, is a self-service platform designed just for research sites.
+Offerings include lab-validated referrals thanks to a partnership with PWNHealth, targeted outreach plans with a network of 260+ nonprofit and patient advocacy partners, and other premium services for trial sponsors.

 This company uses 400 digital channels to reach out to patients searching for medical information online.
 The company also advertises its speed, letting potential clients know they have only a five business day set-up time.